 - House staff relationships with students must be appropriate.
 These relationships are noticeably different from the relationships between students and their academic subject teachers.
-It is recognised that by the very nature of the situation, ie replicating a domestic environment, students tend to be at greater ease with house staff.
+It is recognised that by the very nature of the situation, i.e. replicating a domestic environment, students tend to be at greater ease with house staff.
 Therefore, staff will be alert to actions which can be misinterpreted, e.g. the use of sarcasm or over-familiarity.
 Staff will act professionally at all times, mindful of appropriate boundaries and helping train students to recognise the same. - The cultural diversity of houses is to be celebrated for its richness.
 Staff need to be sensitive to cultural issues and to create opportunities for students to share their experiences.
-Stereotypical comments are to be avoided. - Fundamental British values are to be celebrated.
+All houses promote inclusivity and diversity at every opportunity. - Fundamental British values are to be celebrated.
 FBVs are built into the experience of student boarding life.
 Evidence of this can be seen through the houses, for example: house voting systems, 'house' rules and expectations about community living (shared spaces, noise limits, bedtimes etc), student voice.